 Asprey creates luxury goods varying from jewelry to leather goods, silver and trophies.
 Diamond cutter Gabi Tolkowsky created the Asprey cut, incorporating the Asprey “A” inscription around the edges of the stone.
 The diamonds then have 61 facets and maximize light refraction within the stone.

 In 1998 Asprey merged with Garrard but this partnership ended in 2002.
 In March 2006, Sciens Capital Management, the US private equity firm, bought Asprey.

 “This is a historic luxury brand, and that is part of our reason for acquiring it,” said chairman John Rigas.

 With its Royal patronage, Asprey has gained international recognition and is known across the world for creating bespoke luxury items, from a pearl necklace for Queen Mary to five trunks commissioned by Maharajah of Patiala.
 Asprey, who designed the Heart of the Ocean in the film Titanic, is also featured in films such as Sherlock Homes, Match Point, My Week with Marilyn and many more.

-Their master jewellers use only the finest and rarest precious stones.
+Their master jewelers use only the finest and rarest precious stones.
 The Windsor collection features a distinct pattern in 18ct white gold and includes pavé diamonds and precious stones.

-Borro offers secure and flexible financing solutions for jewellery.
+Borro offers secure and flexible financing solutions for jewelry.